 Many homes have generic-style shutters that are not only fixed and non-functional, but unattractive as well.
-This doesn’t have to be the case, however; there are several stylish shutters available today including country and mid-century modern styles that can enhance your home’s curb appeal.
-Look for shutter styles that complement your home’s exterior architecture, and consider a bold color to really make them stand out.
+This doesn’t have to be the case, however; there are several stylish exterior shutters available today including country and mid-century modern styles that can enhance your home’s curb appeal.
+Look for shutter styles that compliment your home’s exterior architecture, and consider a bold color to really make them stand out.

 9. Enlarge Your Windows

 Windows are often considered the eyes of the home.
 If you have too few or too small windows on your home’s front, it can detract from its style, while keeping the interior dark as well.
 Consider enlarging your windows, adding a bay or picture window, or simply changing the size and shape of your existing windows to add dimension to your exterior.

 Never overlook the importance of landscaping when it comes to your home’s exterior.
 Adding some well-placed shrubs and plants up against your home can hide a multitude of sins, while at the same time bringing some much-needed color and life to the area.
 Just take care not to cover windows or light sources as you plant.